thadguidry/respec/Shorthands-Guide.md

 | Element                        | `[^element^]`                  | `[^iframe^]`       |
 | Element with Content Attribute | `[^element/contentAttribute^]` | `[^iframe/allow^]` |

-Note: To link to an IDL attribute on a HTML element's interface, you would do, for example `{{HTMLIframeElement/allow}}`
+Note: To link to an IDL attribute on a HTML element's interface, which is different from an element attribute, you would do, for example `{{HTMLIframeElement/allow}}`.

----

 ## Referencing other specifications {#reference-shorthands}